 While doing your research, it can be helpful to read reviews of Advantage plans.
 Reading about the experiences of other people who have had the coverage you’re considering can give you a better idea of how the plan works in practice.
 If you find frequent complaints about restrictive doctor networks, multiple mentions of the need for prior authorization, and tales of high out-of-pocket costs, you’ll probably want to steer clear of the plan in question.

 Also, take into account the star ratings of the Advantage plan(s) you’re considering.
-Medicare uses this star rating system for Advantage and Part D plans so consumers can know if a plan is consistently low performing.
+Medicare uses this star rating system for Advantage and Part D plans so consumers can know if a plan is consistently low-performing.

 How to Select a Medicare Advantage Plan

 We hope this article helps you find some insight about what to look for in an Advantage plan.
 When selecting your health care, you want to make sure that your coverage meets your needs without depleting your savings.
 We also have an Original Medicare Enrollment Checklist.